nestor-gm/ruql/README.md

 end
 ```

-The HTML Form renderer allows a JavaScript object in a fillin answer.
+The HTML Form renderer allows a JavaScript object in a fill_in answer.
 The JavaScript code is
 a parameter of the constructor.
 It must be written like a string and it must return true or false.

 ```ruby